RudimentaryChef/FRED_NLP/README.md

 pip install -r requirements.txt
 ```
 **Repository and File Information**
-- code folder: Contains the Jupyter Notebook and all code files
+- code folder: Contains the Jupyter Notebook and all code files.
+Run the Fred_Runner file to use our Bert Model on your data.
+Please contact adikrish6824@gmail.com for access to our weights file.
+Use the code in the jupyter notebook to generate your own model!

 - sampleData folder: Sample Data.
 Due to FERPA, I can not publish real student data/survey that we will train the model on.
 To this end, I have used chatGPT to generate data to train my model for this demo.